Palomar Observatory

-Palomar Observatory is an astronomical research observatory in San Diego County, California, United States, in the Palomar Mountain Range.
+The Palomar Observatory is an astronomical research observatory in the Palomar Mountains of San Diego County, California, United States.
 It is owned and operated by the California Institute of Technology (Caltech).
-Research time at the observatory is granted to Caltech and its research partners, which include the Jet Propulsion Laboratory (JPL), Yale University, and the National Optical Observatories of China.
+Research time at the observatory is granted to Caltech and its research partners, which include the Jet Propulsion Laboratory (JPL), Yale University, and the National Astronomical Observatories of China.

-The observatory operates several telescopes, including the 200 in Hale Telescope, the 48 in Samuel Oschin Telescope (dedicated to the Zwicky Transient Facility, ZTF), the Palomar 60 in Telescope, and the 30 cm Gattini-IR telescope.
+The observatory operates several telescopes, including the 200 in Hale Telescope, the 48 in Samuel Oschin telescope (dedicated to the Zwicky Transient Facility, ZTF), the Palomar 60 in Telescope, and the 30 cm Gattini-IR telescope.
 Decommissioned instruments include the Palomar Testbed Interferometer and the first telescopes at the observatory, an 18 in Schmidt camera from 1936.

 History

 Hale's vision for large telescopes and Palomar Observatory

-Astronomer George Ellery Hale, whose vision created the Palomar Observatory, built the world's largest telescope four times in succession.
+Astronomer George Ellery Hale, whose vision created Palomar Observatory, built the world's largest telescope four times in succession.
 He published a 1928 article proposing what was to become the 200-inch Palomar reflector; it was an invitation to the American public to learn about how large telescopes could help answer questions relating to the fundamental nature of the universe.
-Hale followed this article with a letter to the International Education Board (later absorbed into the General Education Board) of the Rockefeller Foundation dated April 16, 1928 in which he requested funding for this project.
+Hale followed this article with a letter to the International Education Board (later absorbed into the General Education Board) of the Rockefeller Foundation dated April 16, 1928, in which he requested funding for this project.
 In his letter, Hale stated:

 "No method of advancing science is so productive as the development of new and more powerful instruments and methods of research.
 A larger telescope would not only furnish the necessary gain in light space-penetration and photographic resolving power, but permit the application of ideas and devices derived chiefly from the recent fundamental advances in physics and chemistry."

 Hale Telescope

 The 200-inch telescope is named after astronomer and telescope builder George Ellery Hale.
 It was built by Caltech with a $6 million grant from the Rockefeller Foundation, using a Pyrex blank manufactured by Corning Glass Works under the direction of George McCauley.
 Dr. J.A.
 Anderson was the initial project manager, assigned in the early 1930s.
-The telescope (the largest in the world at that time) saw first light January 26, 1949 targeting NGC 2261.
+The telescope (the largest in the world at that time) saw first light January 26, 1949, targeting NGC 2261.
 The American astronomer Edwin Powell Hubble was the first astronomer to use the telescope.

 The 200-inch telescope was the largest telescope in the world from 1949 until 1975, when the Russian BTA-6 telescope saw first light.
-Astronomers using the Hale Telescope have discovered distant objects called quasars (a subset of what was to become known as Active Galactic Nuclei) at cosmological distances.
+Astronomers using the Hale Telescope have discovered quasars (a subset of what was to become known as Active Galactic Nuclei) at cosmological distances.
 They have studied the chemistry of stellar populations, leading to an understanding of the stellar nucleosynthesis as to origin of elements in the universe in their observed abundances, and have discovered thousands of asteroids.
 A one-tenth-scale engineering model of the telescope at Corning Community College in Corning, New York, home of the Corning Glass Works (now Corning Incorporated), was used to discover at least one minor planet, 34419 Corning.